Home Services | Mortgage | CA Foreclosure Reports

-- Cash sales totaled 7,252 in September and were 22.4 percent of total sales.
-Cash sales have been steadily declining since reaching a peak of 40.0 percent of total sales, or 14,028, in August 2011.
-Since then, cash sales have fallen 48.3 percent.
+Cash sales fell 7.0 percent in September to 7,243 and represented 20.3 percent of total sales down 0.6 percent from 20.9 percent of total sales in August.
+Cash sales as a percentage of total sales remain elevated but have been steadily declining since reaching a peak of 45.1 percent of total sales in August 2011.

 Home Sales - Single-family residence and condominium sales by month from 2007 to current divided into distressed and non-distressed sales.
 Distressed sales are the sum of short sales, where the home is sold for less than the amount owed, and REO sales, where banks resell homes that they took ownership of after foreclosure.
 All other sales are considered non-distressed.